RamachandranKulothungan/viewsort/README.md

 The components used are minimal, we have reused a single bar chart component to render all algorithms.
 The components can be found under app/ui/components

 ## Getting Started
+You can view the deployed app at: https://ramachandrankulothungan.github.io/viewsort/

+OR

 To get the application running locally, run the development server:

 ```bash